 Objectives and scope of analysis

-This is the second report of the PSLM series of surveys to be conducted between 2004-2009.
+This is the fourth round report of the PSLM series of surveys to be conducted between 2004-2009.
 The PSLM is a large, complex household survey that collects information on a number of different sections, the tabulations presented here comprise the tables at National/ Provincial level and detailed analytical comparison has been carried with previous rounds of PSLM and PIHS.
 Some of the tables have been presented based on consumption quintiles.
-The methodology of consumption quintiles is explained in Appendix-B.
+The methodology of computing quintiles based on consumption is explained in Appendix-B

 Universe: The universe of this survey consists of all urban and rural areas of the four provinces and Islamabad excluding military restricted areas.